ruxeyy04/movie-platform-management/README.md

-# Movie CRUD Application
+# MOVIEFLIX

-A full-stack application for managing and streaming movies with a Netflix-style interface.
+A full-stack web application for managing and streaming movies with a Netflix-style interface.
 The application allows users to browse, search, view details, and play movies with a custom video player supporting YouTube videos and local media.

 ## Features